Cape Girardeau

 - Aggressive driving and road rage

-Missouri law requires that all drivers carry auto insurance, and Missouri is a fault-based insurance state.
-This means that the insurance company of a driver who engaged in any of the above actions should cover the losses of any accident victims.
+Missouri law requires that all drivers carry auto insurance.
+Since Missouri is a fault-based insurance state, the insurance company of a driver who engaged in any of the above actions should cover the losses of any accident victims.

 You must take action to seek the compensation you deserve, however, and our legal team can help with the insurance claim process.
 If a driver does not have insurance, you might need to file a claim with your uninsured motorist coverage, and you should still have the assistance of an attorney for this claim.